 The second step is to configure the gateway in your LoRa Server network.
 For this, log in into the LoRa App Server web-interface and add the gateway to your organization.
 In case your gateway does not have a GPS, you can set the location manually.

-A node is always part of an application, therefore you first need to create an application in LoRa App Server.
-An application contains one or multiple nodes that have the same purpose, for example a weather-station.
-Each node could then be a weather-station at a different location.
+A device is always part of an application, therefore you need to create an application.
+An application contains one or multiple devices that serve the same purpose, for example a weather-station.
+See applications for more information.

 To receive data (and events) from your node(s), you need to subscribe to the